gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 **Read data from Azure Blob: Python ODBC**

-In the IPython Notebook **NYC Data wrangling using IPython Notebook and Azure Blob Storage**, you can use **pyodbc** package to read data directly from blob.
+In a Jupyter Notebook or Python program, you can use **BlobService** library to read data directly from blob.

 First, import required packages: